Established in 2012, LULI is training the next generation of land use leaders.

 Land Use Leadership Initiative participants (also known as LULIs) connect through interactive training, site visits, and workshops.
 The program showcases Oregon’s innovative land use planning system, highlights the most-pressing land development issues and creates a forum for LULIs to further hone leadership skills to help create and advance solutions to issues that matter to them.

 2018 marked our first year of LULI Southern Oregon, an expansion of the LULI program to empower current and emerging land use leaders across Oregon.
-We are bringing LULI back to southern Oregon in 2020 and making plans to expand to other parts of the state in the future.
+After two consecutive LULI programs in Southern Oregon, we are expanding and running two LULI programs in 2021, in Portland Metro and the Southern Willamette Valley.

 WHAT DOES THE LULI PROGRAM LOOK LIKE?

 Over the course of about six months, LULIs participate in interactive workshops, site visits, and trainings that cover the fundamentals of land use policy, funding, and financing.
+Due to Covid-19, workshops and trainings will be held virtually and site visits will be completed individually instead of as a group.
 LULIs will also have the opportunity to develop and hone leadership skills such as advocacy, public speaking, research, and public engagement.
 The LULI program features:

-An orientation where LULIs connect in-person, learn about the creation of Oregon’s land use planning system, and establish goals for the program.
+An orientation where LULI participants connect in-person, learn about the creation of Oregon’s land use planning system, and establish goals for the program.

 Interactive training sessions with community leaders, agency staff, elected officials, and data specialists.